Join our Facebook Group

-The actor-observer bias is a type of attributional bias that plays a role in how we perceive and interact with other people.
+The actor-observer bias also known as "fundamental attribution error" is a type of attributional bias that plays a role in how we perceive and interact with other people.
 When people judge their own behaviour, they are more likely to attribute their actions to a particular situation than to their personality.
 However, when an observer is explaining the behaviour of another person, they are more likely to attribute this behaviour to the actors' personality rather than to situational factors.
-This frequent error shows the bias that people hold in their evaluations of behaviour
+This frequent error shows the bias that people hold in their evaluations of behavior.

 Essentially, people tend to make different attributions depending upon whether they are the actor or the observer in a situation.
 People tend to succumb to this bias less frequently with people they know well, such as close friends and family members.
 Why?
 Because we have more information about the needs, motivations, and thoughts of these individuals, we are more likely to account for the external forces that impact behaviour.

-User testing: Running usability tests is a great way to assess your website to identify bottlenecks.
+Running usability tests is a great way to assess your website to identify bottlenecks.
 The goal of conducting usability tests is to understand if your website is usable and intuitive enough for users to accomplish their goals.
 Don't discount the valuable feedback you can get through this process as you always have to put yourself in your visitors' shoes.
-You can read more about how to create usability tests here.

 This is a type of survey that pops up when visitors are exiting your website and it can be used to gather useful information.

 Live Chats are instantaneous and visitors are likely to use them once they encounter a problem/issue on the website.
 This turns the Live Chat into a priceless resource for gaining insight on the bottlenecks your visitors are facing, when the chat transcripts are looked at, one can start to identify trends in the chat logs and specifically look for keywords that address the issues users might face when on your website.

 If we gather more data, then conversions can increase for all users on all devices, because of ruling out the Actor-observer bias.

 The references contain experiments and studies that prove this bias is there.